openai/openai-dotnet/README.md

 dotnet add package OpenAI --prerelease
 ```

-Note that the code samples included below were written using [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0).
+Note that the code examples included below were written using [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0).
 The OpenAI .NET library is compatible with all .NET Standard 2.0 applications but some of the demonstrated usage may depend on newer language features.

 ## Using the client library

-The full API of this library can be found in the [api.md](https://github.com/openai/openai-dotnet/api.md) file, and there are many [code samples](https://github.com/openai/openai-dotnet/examples) to help.
+The full API of this library can be found in the [api.md](https://github.com/openai/openai-dotnet/api/api.md) file, and there are many [code examples](https://github.com/openai/openai-dotnet/examples) to help.
 For instance, the following snippet illustrates the basic use of the chat completions API:

 ```csharp
 using OpenAI.Chat;